sophiebatten123/Tutoring-Hub/README.md

 ## Automatic Testing

 Automatic testing of HTML and CSS was checked using W3C Validator ensuring there were no errors or warnings within the code.
 When the site was ran through the validator there were no errors present.
+JavaScript was tested using [JShint](https://jshint.com/), this helped me to identify any errors in my code and warnings.
+The majority of warnings were removed and there were no errors at the time of deployment.

 Attached below is a screenshot of the HTML and CSS Validator showing this: